|< SwiftUI vs Interface Builder and storyboards||Answering the big question: should you learn SwiftUI, UIKit, or both? >|

 UIColor.
 Instead, these are the new style colors that automatically adapt to light and dark mode, which means they will look brighter or darker depending on your system appearance.

 No!
-Apple has a massive stack of new UIKit functionality airing at this week’s WWDC.
+Apple introduced huge amounts of new functionality at both WWDC19 and WWDC20.
 If Apple are still doing WWDC talks about new features in UIKit, you’re quite safe – there’s no risk of them retiring it by surprise.

 Yes!
 You can embed one inside the other and it works great.